MA IN ENGLISH

 Explore the titles of recent theses and field exams.

 At all stages, the program is deeply committed to your development as a literary scholar.
 Before entering the program, you will be assigned an advisor who can help you plan your course of study.
 Once you've completed nine credits, you may request an advisor with expertise in your area of interest.
 For students interested in continuing to a PhD program, we have a special committee to help with writing samples, personal statements, and other aspects of the process.

-Villanova’s graduate school tuition is very competitive, and there are a number of ways to finance your M.A. in English.
+Villanova’s graduate school tuition is very competitive, and there are a number of ways to finance your MA in English.
 All teachers receive a 20% discount and Catholic school teachers receive a 40% discount on tuition.
 Also, the program offers a number of graduate Tuition Scholarships and Assistantships.
 The Tuition Scholarships cover tuition for the program in exchange for seven hours per week of work.
 The Graduate Assistantships cover tuition and provide a stipend of nearly $18,000 per year.
 In exchange for this aid, Graduate Assistants work twenty hours per week as research assistants and writing tutors.

 ADD A CERTIFICATE